12. Galicia & Northern Portugal

 Day 6.
 Porto - Salamanca - Madrid (566 km ~ 352 miles)

-Breakfast in the hotel then transfer to Salamanca.
+Breakfast in the hotel, then transfer to Salamanca.
 Located in the north-western part of Spain, Salamanca is a city of exceptional beauty and was declared a UNESCO World Heritage Site in 1988.
 You'll have free time to enjoy the beautiful city center of Salamanca on your own.
 Highlights not to miss:

-• Old and New Cathedrals - Salamanca’s impressive New Cathedral lies next to the Old Cathedral and its construction first began in the 15th century, and lasted until the 18th.
+• Old and New Cathedrals: Salamanca’s impressive New Cathedral lies next to the Old Cathedral, and its construction first began in the 15th century and lasted until the 18th.
 It is considerably larger than its historic counterpart and is one of Spain’s most impressive examples of Gothic architecture, while also featuring Renaissance and Baroque elements.

 • Salamanca University is located in the historic town center and was founded between 1425 and 1433.
-The building is considered one of the oldest universities in the world, and also one of the most beautiful ones - mostly because of its crafted facade.
+The building is considered one of the oldest universities in the world and also one of the most beautiful ones, mostly because of its crafted facade.

-• Plaza Mayor (The Main Square) - one of the largest squares in Spain, and is the heart of the bustling city.
-Small shops and restaurants are spread out around the bustling.
+• Plaza Mayor (the Main Square) is one of the largest squares in Spain and is the heart of the bustling city.
+Small shops and restaurants are spread out around the bustling area.
 Along with the University of Salamanca, Plaza Mayor is considered the emblem of the city and has been declared a National Monument.

-Later we will continue to Madrid.
+Later, we will continue to Madrid.
 Arrival and the end of the tour.

 ---------------